KLD/mem_value/README.md

 - Use your perfered storage method.
 - 20 Defined types (including custom).
 - `MemChoices` wrapper to ensues only a set of values are storred.
-- `MemCollection` to load/reset multiple values.
+- `MemGroup` to load/reset multiple values.

 ## Getting started